probabilityspace01/Probability-Space/content/team/Somjit/index.md

 ### Academic Qualifications

+* Master of Science in Statistics Hons. from Department of Statistics, University of Calcutta : 2021 - 2023.

-* MSc. in Computer Science from National Institute of Technology (NIT), Trichy : 2021 - 2023.
+* MSc. in Computer Science from National Institute of Technology (NIT), Trichy : 2021 - 2021.

 * Bachelor of Science (BSc.) in Statistics Honours from St.Xavier's College (Autonomous), Kolkata : 2018 - 2021.